Intrigued by backpacking, but feeling a little overwhelmed by all the details?

 But here’s the thing: this planner is a step up.
 It’s a premium product that pulls together everything I know about backpacking prep and presents it in an easy-to-follow guided progression.
 It doesn’t just dump information on you.
 It teaches you through an interactive process, while helping you organize your thoughts at the same time.

-By spending just $8 – about the cost of a couple dehydrated meals or a cheap pair of hiking socks – you accomplish three things: you help support this site, you keep me accountable for creating a top-notch product, and you keep yourself accountable for actually going on that backpacking trip.
+By spending just $9 – about the cost of a dehydrated meal or a cheap pair of hiking socks – you accomplish three things: you help support this site, you keep me accountable for creating a top-notch product, and you keep yourself accountable for actually going on that backpacking trip.
 Consider it an investment in turning your adventure dreams into reality.

 Get the Backpacking Trip Planner